 Barney Ashton represented the UK as a young playwright through the Royal Court Young People’s Theatre on 2 occasions.
-He has had 13 plays performed on the fringe since 1986 including Queer Dorset Bastard, The Pump Room, Born Angry and a reworking of The Bacchae.
-He is currently working on a play entitled Torsten – The Bareback Saint which is to be performed predominantly in the darkness of a basement nightclub.
+He has had 13 plays performed on the fringe since 1986 including Queer Dorset Bastard, The Bacchae, Born Angry and Torsten – The Bareback Saint which was written to be performed predominantly in the darkness of a basement nightclub.

 Barney is a powerful and outspoken writer who recognises the increasingly urgent need for new voices and new writing in theatre.
 Although now the Managing Director of a documentary video label, he is adamant that he will never write drama for television or film, saying that he simply can’t be bothered to be bland enough.